pcotret/litex-wiki/FPGA-and-SPI-Flash-programmers.md

 ## OpenOCD

-Please use and install **our OpenOCD fork** for LiteX-Boards using OpenOCD programmer:
+OpenOCD is used in LiteX to load bitstream in SRAM or flash SPI-Flash on most of the suported Xilinx/Lattice devices.
+Please use and install **our fork of OpenOCD** for the boards using the OpenOCD programmer:

     git clone https://github.com/enjoy-digital/openocd
     cd openocd